browserengineering/book/book/http.md

 and test it by requesting the same file multiple times.
 Servers control caches using the `Cache-Control` header.
 Add support for this header, specifically for `no-store` and `max-age` values.
-If the header contains some other value, it's best not to cache the response.
+If the `Cache-Control` header contains any other value than these two, it's best not to cache the response.

 [^5]: On some systems, you can run `dig +short example.org` to do this
     conversion yourself.